powerjg/learning_gem5/part2/parameters.rst

 Additionally, we store the ``name`` from the parameter object to use it later in the member variable ``myName``.
 Each ``params`` instantiation has a name which comes from the Python config file when it is instantiated.

+However, assigning the name here is just an example of using the params object.
+For all SimObjects, there is a ``name()`` function that always returns the name.
+Thus, there is never a need to store the name like above.

 To the HelloObject class declaration, add a member variable for the name.

 .. code-block:: c++